TPK8714/Hair-/README.md

-# Hair-
+# Cantu_Hair_Care
-Create an application written in Java  which interacts with a Managed Database.
+An aplication that allows written java to interacts with a Managed Database.